-In order to develop its legislative platform, the Sioux Falls Area Chamber of Commerce, through its Issues Management Council, conducts research, hears presentations and surveys its members about issues affecting business.
-These efforts, combined with actively following and monitoring legislative activity since the close of last session, guide our efforts toward developing the platform for the upcoming session.
-The platform is reviewed, edited and approved by the Issues Management Council and forwarded to the Chamber Executive Committee for review and adoption.
-Due to a unique Chamber Board calendar this year, Board approval may not be feasible before the start of session, but the platform may be affirmed at the January 2018 meeting.
+In order to develop its legislative platform, the Sioux Falls Area Chamber of Commerce (Chamber), through its Issues Management Council, conducts research, hears presentations and surveys its members about issues affecting business.
+These efforts, combined with actively following and monitoring legislative activity, guide our efforts toward developing the legislative platform.
+The Issues Management Council makes platform recommendations to the Board of Directors who is the final policy decision making body for the Chamber.

 The Chamber recognizes that a safe, efficient and responsive transportation infrastructure is critical to economic development and commerce in Sioux Falls and throughout South Dakota.
-The Chamber encouraged the 2015 Legislature to address the funding needs of our state and local highway and bridge systems leading to the enactment of a comprehensive funding program for these systems.
 The Chamber supports the evaluation of our highway and bridge systems on an ongoing basis.
-The full impact of the new funding approved in 2015 including local flexibilities should be carefully reviewed before new funding is considered.
+The full impact of the funding approved in 2015 including local flexibilities should be carefully reviewed before new funding is considered.
 We also support retaining the requirement of local county effort for match funding.

-The Sioux Falls Area Chamber of Commerce opposes unnecessary intrusions into employer/employee relationships.
+The Chamber opposes unnecessary intrusions into employer/employee relationships.
 We support voluntary agreements between management and the workforce establishing compensation, benefits, hours and working conditions.

-For FY 19, we continue to support a balanced budget even when it means difficult decisions.
-Changing some sales tax exemptions may provide additional revenue, but each one will be considered carefully before it is endorsed.
+The Chamber supports a balanced budget even if it means difficult decisions.
+Changing some sales tax exemptions may provide additional revenue, but each one must be carefully considered.
 We continue to see no need for an income tax or major tax increases.

 The future of Sioux Falls and South Dakota depends on educating our citizens and developing our workforce to remain competitive on a regional, national and international scale.
 It is vital to foster an educational system that works in tandem with the business community and government to address and support workforce development initiatives.
 We look forward to evaluating any workforce development proposals that may arise during the Legislative Session.

-We have seen in recent sessions bills introduced that put business and property owners at odds with gun advocates.
-Our Chamber believes in the right to gun ownership and the traditions of hunting and outdoor life so prominent in South Dakota.
+Each sessions legislation is introduced that put business and property owners at odds with gun advocates.
+The Chamber supports the right to gun ownership and the traditions of hunting and outdoor life so prominent in South Dakota.
 However, we have also maintained that property and business owners have the right to restrict gun possession on their property if they choose.
-This issue will likely resurface again in 2018 and we support the rights of property and business owners to restrict gun possession on their property.
+The Chamber will continue to support the rights of property and business owners to restrict gun possession on their property.